13 Common Trade Show Mistakes

 For whatever reason, some companies are on autopilot when it comes to their trade show marketing.
 If you ask them what they want to accomplish, their response it usually "increase sales" or "generate more leads."
 Really?
 If those are your only goals, then you might as well toss in "World Peace" and "Ending Global Hunger" too.

-Chances are your trade show goals coincide with your overall marketing goals.
-The skill to execute them in a 3D face-to-face environment.
+Chances are your trade show goals coincide with your overall marketing goals, but you may not have the background to execute them in a 3D face-to-face environment.
 That's where working with a knowledgeable exhibit professional makes all the difference.
 Just because you are a superstar at marketing, it doesn't mean you know diddly about trade show marketing or exhibit design.
 A smart trade show professional will spend much of their time asking you what you want to accomplish.

 4. Cluttered Graphics

 Think back to the bulletin boards in your elementary school classroom.
 Does that memory make you smile?
 That's very sweet . . . now do exactly the opposite for your trade show graphics.
 All that clutter may have been perfect for developing minds hyped up on Elmer's glue and Crayola crayons, but our older brains can't process that much information in 3-4 seconds.
 We need clear, straight-forward messages.
 That doesn't mean your graphics can't be colorful, witty, and creative.
 They just can't be thematic chaos.
 The message should state who you are, what you do, and what problem you are solving in less than 4 seconds.
 Everything else is just pretty paper on a package.
 We like the pretty paper, but we like what's in the package a whole lot more.

 5. Giveaways for the Sake of Giveaways